-Participants in a Community Bike Build organized with Chinese Newcomers Service Center.
+Participants in a Bike it Forwards event organized with Chinese Newcomers Service Center.

 We’re already off to a strong start at making bike share work for low-income San Franciscans with over 500 Bike Share for All members signed up for $5 annual memberships.
 And our engagement work is just beginning.